Explore the .NET Aspire dashboard

 • Total Spans: The total number of spans involved in the request.

 Each span is represented as a row in the table, and contains a Name.
 Spans also display the error icon if an error occurred within that particular span of the trace.
 Spans that have a type of client/consumer, but don't have a span on the server, show an arrow icon and then the destination address.
-This represents a client call to a system outside of the .NET Aspire application.
+This represents a client call to a system outside of the .NET Aspire project.
 For example, an HTTP request an external web API, or a database call.

 Within the trace details page, there's a View Logs button that takes you to the structured logs page with a filter applied to show only the logs relevant to the request.
 Consider an example screenshot depicting the structured logs page with a filter applied to show only the logs relevant to the trace: